 The biggest draw of this reaction is that it infuses both Electro and Hydro into afflicted enemies.
 This means you can trigger multiple reactions if you add a third element that reacts with both of them.
 Yes, this includes having Swirl apply both elements (more on that later).

 However, its most impactful use is to set up a far more deadly chain of reactions due to its dual elemental infusion.
-Getting a Freeze/Superconduct or Vaporize/Overloaded combo can be deadly if done correctly with certain team comps.
+Getting a Freeze/Superconduct, Vaporize/Overloaded, or Bloom/Quicken combo can be deadly if done correctly with certain team comps.